 Essential coronavirus info Your safety is our first priority.

-As Director of Programmes at LCF Jessica has worked across all disciplines (Design, Media and Business) and with students from Level 3 to Level 7.
-Throughout her academic career Jessica has produced exceptional graduates and progression students, balancing results with sustainable practice and progressive teaching methods.
-Working across a range of disciplines and departments to achieve high standards with highly effective staff teams who are recognised across the wider organisation.
+As Director of Programmes at LCF Jessica has worked across all disciplines (Design, Media and Business) with students from Level 3 to Level 7.
+Throughout her academic career Jessica has produced exceptional graduates and progression students, balancing results with sustainable practice and progressive teaching methods, to achieve high standards.
+Jessica believes in embedding in-depth research into fashion to enable students to produce meaningful work which will influence fashion for good in the future.
 The programme is acknowledged both nationally and internationally.
 Jessica is a CMI Chartered Manager and holds a highly commended Green Gown Award for embedding sustainability in the curriculum.

 Tell us about your professional experience and background?